 In 2020, the number of target sampling stations remained at 355.
 The 350 successful sampling stations from the 2019 trawl survey were used as fixed stations in 2020 and a new set of five sampling stations (the three sampling stations that were abandoned and two sampling stations that were conducted outside their assigned square grid areas in 2019) was generated randomly (Fig. 2).

 The trawl survey was conducted between July 13 and September 10 and covered Areas 12, 19, 12E and 12F (Fig. 2).
-A new vessel, the “Avalon Voyager II”, a 65 foot stern-trawling (850 HP) fiberglass boat, was used to conduct the trawl survey since 2019.
+A new vessel, the Avalon Voyager II, a 65 foot stern-trawling (850 HP) fiberglass boat, was used to conduct the trawl survey since 2019.
 A total of 353 stations were successfully trawled in 2020; two sampling squares had to be abandoned due to failures to successfully trawl the area.

-A Bigouden Nephrops bottom trawl net, originally developed for Norway lobster (Nephrops norvegicus) fisheries in France, was used (20 m opening with a 28.2 m foot rope).
-The net is made of 2.5 mm diameter braided nylon twine and the mesh sizes are 80 mm in the wings, 60 mm in the belly and 40 mm in the cod-end (see Moriyasu et al. 2008 for more details on the description of the trawl).
+For a description of the trawl used, see Moriyasu et al. 2008.

 All stations were trawled during the interval between morning and evening civil twilight hours.
 A predetermined amount of warp was let out (three times the distance of the depth) before the winch drums were locked.
 The start time of a standard tow was based on the information reported by the eSonar depth and height sensors, later revised using data from StarOddi temperature-depth and tilt probes attached to the trawl.
 The target duration of each tow was five minutes at a target speed of two knots.
 The horizontal opening of the trawl was recorded every four seconds with the eSonar distance sensors.
 The swept distance of the trawl was estimated from the position (latitude/longitude) measured every second with a Differential Global Positioning System.
 The swept area for each tow was calculated by multiplying the swept distance and the horizontal opening of the trawl over the duration of the tow.

-In order to limit the length of the passive phase, the speed of the winches at high speed was set at 1.25 m/s, similar to the Jean-Mathieu, the vessel used from 2013 to 2018, by adjusting the revolutions per minute (RPM) of the hydraulic at 1,500 RPM.
-In addition, the speed of the vessel was at it’s minimal after the 5 minutes tow to minimize the effect of moving forward.
+Adjustments to the trawling operations and protocol were made in 2020 to address issues raised during last year’s assessment, mostly the extended duration of the passive trawling phase (Hebert et al. 2021).
+In order to limit the length of that phase, the speed of the winches was set at 1.25 m/s, similar to the winch speed on the Jean-Mathieu, the vessel used from 2013 to 2018, by adjusting the revolutions per minute (RPM) of the hydraulic system at 1,500 RPM.
+In addition, the speed of the vessel was reduced at its slowest after the 5 minutes tow to minimize any movement forward of the trawl before it was hauled back.

 Tows were rejected if the net was damaged, the eSonar system generated no usable data to determine the beginning of the tow, or the duration of the tow was less than five minutes.
 A replacement tow was conducted near the original start point or at the alternate sampling stations within the assigned grid (Fig. 2).